Affiliated with the Sié Chéou-Kang Center for International Security & Diplomacy

 - Postdoctoral Researcher at Stanford University (2010-2011)

-- His book project, Civilian Autonomy in Civil War, received the Diskin Dissertation award honorable mention from the Latin American Studies Association
+- His forthcoming book, "Resisting War: How Communities Protect Themselves" (Cambridge University Press), received the Diskin Dissertation award honorable mention from the Latin American Studies Association

-Kaplan, O. (2013).
+Kaplan, Oliver (2013).
 Nudging armed groups: How civilians transmit norms of protection.
 Stability: International Journal of Security and Development 2(3).
 62.

 - INTS 4595: Civil Wars and International Responses Part II: Post-War Peacebuilding (Winter 2013)